Avafly/later/README.md

   echo "git push origin main" | later 18:15
   ```

-- Run commands in the background as I don't want to open a new terminal:
+- Run commands in the background as I don't want to open a new terminal (check progress by `later --logs`):

   ```bash
   $ later +0m # run commands immediately